-- Making our Property More Energy Efficient: Old camp buildings are typically not at the forefront of energy efficiency.
+Making our Property More Energy Efficient: Old camp buildings are typically not at the forefront of energy efficiency.
 When we moved to our permanent location we replaced all incandescent bulbs with CFL or LED bulbs to immediately reduce our electric consumption by about 80%.
-This off-season we are swapping out old fixtures and wiring for new fluorescent strip lights in each cabin.
-These will make the rooms brighter yet use less electricity.
+In 2018 we swapped out old fixtures and wiring for new fluorescent strip lights in each cabin.
+This upgrade makes rooms brighter yet uses less electricity.
 We also try to use clotheslines to dry our laundry instead of energy-hungry dryers when possible.
 Lastly, as water heaters need replacing around the property we are swapping in newer models that use less gas.
 Our goal in the medium term is to install passive solar water heaters to take advantage of the hot summer sun to make our showers steamy, not gas fired water heaters.

 Eliminating Wasteful Trips: 20 minute trips to the store seem harmless but they add up in the gas they consume and the time they waste.
 We make sure to consolidate trips as much as possible by communicating with each other so cars are not always coming and going.